-The right of women to equal economic participation and potential, and children who are stunted (a key indicator earnings is both a matter of justice on its own and an of undernutrition) are 33% less likely to escape poverty as important tool for women to claim power and rights in other adults (Hoddinott et. al, 2011). areas.
+The right of women to equal economic participation and earnings is both a matter of justice on its own and an important tool for women to claim power and rights in other areas.
 Many basic rights are impeded by economic barriers.
-For example, access to education and health services often The tested, cost-effective, and ready-to-scale nutrition requires fees to be paid.
-And political and decision-making interventions available today have a proven impact on power are often influenced by who controls key economic individual earning potential.
-The way we tackle nutrition is resources-from the household to the national level. already having a huge impact on women women's and girls' economic empowerment (Kakietek 2017).
-By expanding the reach of current nutrition programming, that impact could increase dramatically.
+For example, access to education and health services often requires fees to be paid.
+And political and decision-making power are often influenced by who controls key economic resources-from the household to the national level.